mewfree/personal-website-gatsby/src/pages/blog/brief-introduction-to-adwords-scripts/index.md

 The easiest way is to take advantage of AdWords' new shortcut feature: by typing <kbd>gt</kbd> anywhere in the interface.
 After the search prompt appears, simply search for "scripts" and press <kbd>Enter</kbd>.
 ![Result of gt script](gt_script.png)

-Or going through the actual interface menus, click on the wrench icon at the top-right corner and you'll find "Scripts" in the "Bulk actions" section.
+Or going through the actual interface menus, click on the wrench icon in the top-right corner and you'll find "Scripts" in the "Bulk actions" section.
 ![Actual interface](full_interface_scripts.png)

 ### Using the old AdWords interface